suse-edge/suse-edge.github.io/docs/quickstart/slemicro-virt-install-x86_64.md

 **NOTE:** You need to have a valid user on the SUSE site to be able to download the file.

-**If you are trying to download to a remote server, open this section for instructions:**
+If you are trying to download to a remote server, you can use scp to copy that file to the server.

 <details>
   <summary>Click here for instructions to get the raw file to remote server</summary>